jvalteren/Seaside-Wiki/Seaside330Changelog.md

 - jQuery-UI binding was updated to 1.12.1 (see https://jqueryui.com/upgrade-guide/1.12/ for how to upgrade)
 - HTML document root now supports directly passing a style sheet or Javascript as a String
 - `#initializeCache` can be sent to an application after changing the cache configuration for the changes to take effect
-- the MIME types for .sass and .scss are now supported
+- The MIME types for .sass and .scss are now supported
 - `WAEnterpriseAuberginesStrategy` has been added which tracks session similar to Tomcat/Java EE/Servlet with a "JSESSIONID" cookie and a "jsessionid" path parameter so that existing sticky session load balancers can be used
-- a mapping for Prototype's `PeriodicalExecuter` has been added
+- A mapping for Prototype's `PeriodicalExecuter` has been added
-- `#noAutocomplete` is also understood by inputs
+- `#noAutocomplete` is now also understood by input fields
-- some of the icons of the development tools have been updated to vector graphics so that they should look better on high-DPI screens
+- Some of the icons of the Pharo development tools have been updated to vector graphics so that they should look better on high-DPI screens
 - SameSite Strict is used for session cookies
 - The Zinc-Seaside adaptor is now loaded from this repository instead of Zinc's main repo.
+-

+# Improvements #

 # Issues Resolved #
 See the [resolved issues for milestone 3.3](https://github.com/SeasideSt/Seaside/milestone/4?closed=1) for a complete list of issues.
 Some highlights: